 Family Sailing in Scotland

 Sailing – it’ll be a great new adventure.
 That’s what Stuart told me.
 I didn’t really believe him but agreed to go anyway.
 That’s what I do.
 We booked a five day course to teach us skippering and crewing skills.
-Sailing in Scotland.
+Learning family sailing in Scotland.
+Together.
 At Easter.
 Well, the weather’s great for sailing then, isn’t it?

 Rocking like babes